HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_environments.md

 ## Play

-  > The Base URL for Play is: `https://play.railsbank.com`

   - Our preliminary Sandbox, through which you can test the API with complete freedom.
   - **Is not** connected to the ouside world; it is a simulation.
 Therefore, it **costs nothing**, and there is no limit to the number of calls, transactions, or volumes.
   -  Can be accessed within minutes.
   - Partners, money, IBANs, account numbers, and sort codes are simulated, however they work in the same way as **PlayLive** and **Live**, with the same endpoints and fields.
   - Allows your developers to integrate into the API with ease.
+  - The Base URL for Play is: `https://play.railsbank.com`

 ## PlayLive

-  > The Base URL for PlayLive is: `https://playlive.railsbank.com`

   - Our second Sandbox, through which you can test the API with real money.
   - **Is** connected to the outside world: real money, real bank accounts, real IBANs, real partners.